Average Inheritance and 5 Tips for Leaving One to an Heir

 According to the most recent data available from the Federal Reserve, the average inheritance received from parents with a college degree was $92,700 from 2016 to 2019.
 This number is $16,500 more than an average inheritance received from parents without a degree.

 Similarly, children of parents with a degree are also two times more likely to expect an inheritance.
-Only 9.5 percent of individuals who have parents without a college degree expect an inheritance, while 23.6 percent of individuals who have parents with a degree expect to receive assets passed down to them.
+Only 9.5% of individuals who have parents without a college degree expect an inheritance, while 23.6% of individuals who have parents with a degree expect to receive assets passed down to them.

 Taxes From Inheritance

 Depending on the type of inheritance, the required taxes vary.
 For example, most of the time heirs aren’t required to file an estate tax return upon inheriting an estate.
-This is true unless that estate exceeds $11,700,000 in 2021, according to the Internal Revenue Service.
+The federal estate tax exemption is $12,060,000 in 2022, according to the Internal Revenue Service (IRS).

 While inheritors may not be subject to an estate tax, you’ll likely have to pay some form of gift tax.
-From 2018 to 2021, the annual exclusion limit for this tax is $15,000, according to the IRS.
+In 2022, the annual exclusion is $16,000 per recipient, which is a $1,000 increase from 2021.

-If you’re unsure what your inheritance tax will look like, talk with a financial advisor or other financial professional who can give you a better idea of what to expect.
+If you’re unsure what your inheritance tax will look like, talk with a financial advisor or another financial professional who can give you a better idea of what to expect.

 What Is Considered a Large Inheritance?